MW-Mori/ALLBERT/README.md

 Rather than choosing one platform and abandoning the other, I began exploring whether the Raspberry Pi and BeagleBone Black could be used together.
 This led to a larger architectural decision: instead of having one computer responsible for every part of ALLBERT, I could give each computer a dedicated role and allow them to operate together as parts of a larger system.

-The BeagleBone Black became ALLBERT's hardware-control computer.
-It interfaces with the robot's sensors and sends the GPIO and PWM control signals required by the motor controller.
-The Raspberry Pi 3B+ was assigned the higher-level interface and network role, providing the foundation for ALLBERT's web dashboard and communication with the BeagleBone Black.

 This separation reflects the same design philosophy I use when writing software.
 I prefer systems in which individual functions, classes, components, and subsystems have clearly defined responsibilities rather than having one part attempt to perform every task.
-The Raspberry Pi and BeagleBone Black therefore operate as separate subsystems with different responsibilities while contributing to the operation of the same robot.

-For example, a movement command originating from ALLBERT's web dashboard can be received by the Raspberry Pi and communicated to the BeagleBone Black.
-The BeagleBone Black then translates the requested movement into the appropriate control signals for the TB6612FNG motor controller, which supplies the motor outputs that physically drive the robot.

-Using two computing platforms gives ALLBERT a modular computing architecture in which the user-facing and network responsibilities can develop independently from the hardware-control system while still allowing both sides to work together as a complete robotic system.
+Using two computing platforms therefore allows ALLBERT to operate as a collection of specialized subsystems rather than placing every responsibility on a single computer.
+It also allows those subsystems to develop independently.
+Changes to the user-facing or network side of ALLBERT do not necessarily require changes to the hardware-control system, and changes to the physical hardware do not necessarily require redesigning the higher-level interface.

+The decision to use both computers ultimately became more than a way to incorporate two platforms I was interested in.
+It became part of ALLBERT's larger modular architecture, where responsibilities are separated according to purpose and individual subsystems work together to form the complete robotic system.

 ## Software